 - Refusing to photograph a LGBTQ wedding

-In recent years, lawsuits for hundreds of thousands of dollars have been filed against photographers & videographers just like you.
+In recent years, lawsuits for hundreds of thousands of dollars have been filed against photographers and videographers just like you.

-Types of exposure that photography studio insurance can protect you from:
+Types of exposure that photography insurance can protect you from:

-Property exposures: If you have a photography studio, then you face the risks associated with fire, smoke and water damage on expensive photography equipment, cameras, lenses and well as computers and editing software.
-Thieves know how expensive some of your equipment costs, so be sure to install a security system.
+Property exposures: If you have a photography studio, then you face the risks associated with fire, smoke, and water damage to expensive photography equipment, cameras, lenses, computers, and editing software.
+Thieves know how expensive some of your equipment is, so be sure to install a security system.

 Crime exposure: Do yourself a favor and check the backgrounds of all future employees.
 Your biggest concerns may come from employee dishonesty and theft.

-Inland marine exposures: If you transport cameras, lenses, lighting, video cameras, etc. back and forth to your clients homes and businesses, then talk to your agent right away.
+Inland marine exposures: If you transport cameras, lenses, lighting, video cameras, etc. back and forth to your clients' homes and businesses, then talk to your agent right away.
 You face liability from theft and damage.
-Other potential exposures include your laptop computer, tablets and any accounts receivables.
+Other potential exposures include your laptop computer, tablets, and any accounts receivable.

 Premises liability exposures: Do you have clients that come to your studio?
-Accidents happen & a client can slip and trip over any of your photo equipment.
+Accidents happen and a client can slip and trip over any of your photo equipment.

 Environmental liability exposure: Do you develop your own prints?
 Make sure you dispose of your dark room developing chemicals according to the EPA regulations.

-Automobile exposure: Do you drive to a shooting location?
+Automobile exposure: Do you drive to shooting locations?
 Make sure you lock all of your doors to protect your equipment.
-If you hire employees, then ensure they have a clean driving record.
+If you hire employees, ensure they have a clean driving record.

 Here is the minimum recommended photography insurance coverage: